 A Bike Tour of Bangkok, Old Capital Bike Inn, Grand Palace and Wat Pho

 If you have ever considered coming to Thailand you have probably seen the highlights of Bangkok like the temples (Wat Phra Kaew, Wat Pho, Grand Palace, Wat Arun) or markets (Chatuchak market or Taling Chan Floating Market) or the backpacker haven of Khao San Road but how is the biking?
 Bangkok is busy.
 It gets 21 million overnight visitors a year (more than London) and the scenes of scooters zipping through traffic are absolutely accurate.
 On top of that, they drive on the wrong side of the road (certainly not the right).
 You know how the song goes, “One night in Bangkok makes a hard man humble, not much between you and getting hit in the street.”
-Have no fear, we found a bike themed trip to the old capital that will keep you entertained and safe.
+Have no fear, we found a bike themed trip to the old capital that will keep you entertained and safe if you’re just staying for the night or launching an epic tour of Thailand.

 Brief history of Thai (M)